HEnquist/camilladsp/README.md

 ## Devices
 Input and output devices are define in the same way.
 A device needs a type (Alsa or Pulse), number of channels, a device name, and a sample format.
 Currently supported sample formats are signed little-endian integers of 16, 24 and 32 bits (S16LE, S24LE and S32LE).
 There is also a common samplerate that decides the samplerate that everythng will run at.
 The buffersize is the number of samples each chunk will have per channel.
+The fields silence_trheshold and silence_timeout are optional and used to pause processing if the input is silent.
+The threshold is the threshold level in dB, and the level is calculated as the difference between the minimum and maximum sample values for all channels in the capture buffer.
+0 dB is full level.
+Some experimantation might be needed to find the right threshold.
+The timeout (in seconds) is for how long the signal should be silent before pausing pprocessing.
+Set this to zero, or leave it out, to never pause.
 Example:
 ```
 devices:
   samplerate: 44100
   buffersize: 1024
+  silence_threshold: -60
+  silence_timeout: 3.0
   capture:
     type: Pulse
     channels: 2